zerospeech/benchmarks/README.md

 pip install "zerospeech-benchmarks[all]"
 ```

-If you are a conda user you can install from conda  :
+If you are a conda user you can use our prepackaged environment  :

 ```
-conda install -c coml zerospeech-benchmarks
+conda env create coml/zrc-toolkit
 ```